Label Attention Network for Temporal Sets Prediction: You Were Looking at a Wrong Self-Attention: Introduction

 \section{Introduction}

+Numerous domains, such as banking, the grocery industry, etc., treat data as event sequences.
+For example, in the financial industry, much attention is paid to the history of human banking transactions ~\cite{babaev2022coles,bazarova2024universal} or the history of purchases in e-commerce~\cite{sun2019bert4rec}.
+A common problem for event sequences is the prediction of the label for the next event based on the available history \cite{kang2018self, sun2019bert4rec}.

+A natural extension of event sequences is temporal set data.
+For them, we observe a series of timestamped sets, where each set is composed of an arbitrary number of labels, see Figure~\ref{fig:general_scheme}.
+A primary goal is to predict the next set of labels.
+The difficulty lies in simultaneously accounting for the temporal sequential behavior of events and labels' interdependencies within sets.
+Understanding the composition of an expected event allows one to plan more accurately and, as a result, better manage resources.

-The multi-label classification is a more natural setting than a binary or multiclass classification since everything that surrounds us in the real world is usually described with multiple labels~\cite{liu2021emerging}.
-The same logic can be transferred to the sequence of timestamped events.
-Events in a sequence are prone to be characterized by several categorical values instead of one mark.
-There are numerous approaches to deal with the multi-label classification in computer vision~\cite{durand2019learning}, natural language processing~\cite{xiao2019label}, or classic tabular data framework~\cite{tarekegn2021review}.
-However, the multi-label problem statement for event sequences tends to receive less attention.
-So, we aim to confront such a lack of focus and solve the labels' set prediction problem for sequential timestamped data.
-In short, it is a multi-label classification for sequential data.
+Generally, the multi-label classification is a more natural setting than a binary or multiclass classification since everything that surrounds us in the real world is usually described with multiple labels~\cite{liu2021emerging}.
+There are numerous approaches to deal with the multi-label classification in computer vision~\cite{durand2019learning}, natural language processing~\cite{xiao2019label}, or classic tabular data domains~\cite{tarekegn2021review}.
+Temporal sets prediction can be viewed as multi-label classification problem for consecutive events.

-Importantly, the model should predict a set of labels that correspond to the next step by taking into account the content of previous label groups for a sequence of events related to an object.
-The problem at hand is illustrated by an example in Figure~\ref{fig:multi_label_data}.

-The interaction between an object's states at different timestamps is essential for solving tasks with sequential data~\cite{hartvigsen2020recurrent}.
+The interaction between an object's states at different timestamps assists in solving tasks with sequential data~\cite{hartvigsen2020recurrent}.
 Therefore, expressive and powerful models should be able to learn such interactions.
-Several neural network architectures, such as transformers or recurrent neural networks, are capable of doing this.
+Several neural network architectures, such as transformers~\cite{vaswani2017attention} or recurrent neural networks~\cite{cho2014learning}, can do this.
 For example, a transformer directly defines an attention mechanism that measures how different timestamps in a sequence are connected.
 However, the applications of modern deep learning methods are limited~\cite{zhang2020multi}, and they primarily focus on predicting labels for a sequence in general.
-We refer to the graph of connections between states of an object at different timestamps as \textit{a timestamp interaction graph}.